wp-plugins/just-writing/readme.txt

 Note: Just Writing now has beta support WordPress 4.1, please see further down this page for more details.

-Distraction Free Writing Mode (DFWM) is a great way to focus on writing text, but have you ever found yourself wanting to do a bit more with it?
+Distraction Free Writing (DFW) Mode is a great way to focus on writing text, but have you ever found yourself wanting to do a bit more with it?
 How about spell check, or change the paragraph style without dropping back to the standard post edit mode?
-Now you can get all the functionality of the standard mode tools in DFWM!
+Now you can get all the functionality of the standard mode tools in DFW!

-But maybe you think there are too many buttons in DFWM, no problem you can get rid of pretty much all of them!
+But maybe you think there are too many buttons in DFW, no problem you can get rid of pretty much all of them!

-Just Writing takes DFWM from a great way to write to a great way of writing posts!
+Just Writing takes DFW from a great way to write to a great way of writing posts!

 = New Commands =
-This plugin adds the following optional commands to the toolbar in DFWM:
+This plugin adds the following optional commands to the toolbar in DFW:

 	* Address					* Insert More Tag
 	* Align Full				* Insert Custom Character